 Narrator: Well very informative, Adam.
 Thanks for clearing out why it’s important to fix those hairline cracks.
 Great information, Adam.
 It’s good to know that this can be done without spending tens of thousands of dollars on a new foundation.

-Congratulations on your 200th episode and thanks for sharing so many fascinating case studies over the years.
-If you have a basement water problem and think you need a professional, or, if you’d like more information on foundation repair and waterproofing topics, please visit A1FoundationCrackRepair.com or call Rich at (866) 929-3171.
-Or you can email rich at email@example.com.
+Narrator: If you have a basement water problem and think you need a professional, or, if you’d like more information on foundation crack repair and basement waterproofing topics, please visit A1FoundationCrackRepair.com or call Rich at (866) 929-3171.
+Or you can email Rich at firstname.lastname@example.org.
 Thanks for listening and keep that basement dry.